Military history of Norway: 30-Year War 1618–1648

-Thorsteinson War 1643–1645
+Torstenson War 1643–1645

 In December 1643 war with Sweden breaks out because of a long dispute over the dominance of the Øresund, and dissent over the Øresund toll.
-On 1 July 1644 the Royal Dano-Norwegian Navy meets the Swedish Fleet at Koldberg Heide.
+On 1 July 1644 the Royal Dano-Norwegian Navy meets the Swedish Fleet at the Battle of Colberger Heide.
 The battle ends in a decisive Danish victory, and the Swedish withdraw to the Kiel Bay.

 Norway, which was then governed by Christian's son-in-law, Statholder (royal governor) Hannibal Sehested, was a reluctant participant.
 The Norwegian populace opposed an attack on Sweden, correctly suspecting that an attack on Sweden would only leave them open to counterattack.
 Their opposition to Statholder Sehested's direction grew bitter, and the war was lampooned as the "Hannibal war".
 Understandably, the Danes cared little for Norwegian public sentiment when Denmark itself was seriously threatened.
 Hence Jacob Ulfeld initiated an attack into Sweden from Norwegian Jemtland.
 He was driven back out of Sweden and Swedish troops temporarily occupied Jemtland as well as advancing into the Norwegian Østerdal before being driven back.

 Sehested had made preparations to advance with his own army and a similar army under Henrik Bjelke into Swedish Värmland, but was ordered to relieve the King in the Danish attack on Gothenburg.
 Upon the arrival of Sehested the King joined his fleet and performed heroically, even though wounded, preventing Torstensson's army from moving onto the Danish islands.

 On the Norwegian front, Sehested attacked the newly founded Swedish city of Vänersborg and destroyed it.
-He also sent Norwegian troops under the command of George von Reichwein across the border from Vinger and Eidskog as well as troops under Henrik Bjelke into Swedish Dalsland.
+He also sent Norwegian troops under the command of Georg Reichwein Sr. across the border from Vinger and Eidskog as well as troops under Henrik Bjelke into Swedish Dalsland.

 12 October 1644 a combined Swedish and Dutch fleet defeats a Danish fleet at Fehmarn.
 This effectively decides the outcome of the war.

 In February 1645 peace negotiations are started in Brømsebro and on 13 August Denmark and Sweden conclude the peace of Brømsebro.
 Denmark is forced to hand over Gotland, Øsel and Halland (South Sweden) as well as the Norwegian province Jemtland, Herjedalen and Idre & Serna.
 This peace was highly unpopular as the Norwegian Army had performed well and was conducting the war on Swedish soil.
 The Norwegian provinces had not been lost in war, but was sourrendered by the king during negotiations.